apg/tech-blogs-you-should-read/README.md

 tech focused blogs to read.
 Well, links are great, but being able to just flat out import them into my reader is even better.
 So, off I went, in the wee hours of the night to discover the RSS/Atom feeds for them.
-But, of course, why should I do manual work when <link rel="alternate"... /> exists?
+But, of course, why should I do manual work when &lt;link rel="alternate"... /&gt;exists?
 Doesn't everyone use that?
-Well, as it turns out no. But, see quora.source.log for which feeds weren't discovered.
+Well, as it turns out no. But, see output.log for which feeds weren't discovered.

 ## Use it